pmndrs/jotai/readme.md

 yarn add jotai react scheduler react-native
 ```

-For users who use workspaces, check out [this issue](https://github.com/pmndrs/jotai/issues/135) for some workarounds.

 ## More information

 We will be organizing some more information later.
 Meanwhile, please see WIP materials.